-Following intial findings of perchlorate in fruits and vegtables produced in European Union, a more extensive monitoring indicated that the presence of perchlorate in fruits and vegetables is more widespread than initially expected.
-From the preliminary investigations it appears that the use of certain fertilizers containing high levels of perchlorate is an important contributor to the presence of perchlorate in fruits and vegetables.
-However, also other sources may contribute to the presence.
-Further investigations are needed to have a better view of the different sources of contamination of food, in particular fruits and vegetables with perchlorate and their relative.
+Following initial findings of perchlorate in fruits and vegetables produced in European Union, a more extensive monitoring indicated that the presence of perchlorate in fruits and vegetables is more widespread than initially expected.
+From the investigations, evidence was provided that the use of certain fertilizers containing high levels of perchlorate is an important contributor to the presence of perchlorate in fruits and vegetables.
+However, other sources may also contribute to the presence.
+Further investigations are needed to have a better view of the different sources of contamination of food, in particular fruits and vegetables, with perchlorate.
 The non-harmonised enforcement approach as regards the presence of perchlorate in food, in particular fruits and vegetables have caused some tension in the market.
-It was therefore appropriate to agree on a common provisional enforcement approach for the intra-Union trade for the period awaiting the availability of the EFSA opinion was agreed.
+It was therefore appropriate in 2013, to agree on a common provisional enforcement approach for the intra-Union trade for the period awaiting the availability of the EFSA opinion.
 This common provisional enforcement approach was agreed at the Standing Committee on the Food Chain and Animal Health on 16 July 2013.
 It is to be noted that the agreed levels are applicable on the edible part of the food concerned.

 On March 2007 the Commission adopted a Recommendation on the monitoring of the presence of furan in foodstuffs.

 Furan data following this monitoring recommendation are currently being collected by EFSA.
 EFSA has published reports with the monitoring results, the most updated monitoring report dating from 2011 compiling the monitoring results collected between 2004 and 2010.
 (2011 report)

 PFAS – a vast group of fluorinated compounds that have been widely used in industrial and consumer applications including stain- and water-resistant coatings for fabrics and carpets, oil-resistant coatings for paper products approved for food contact, floor polishes, insecticide formulations, fire-fighting foams, and mining and oil well surfactants.
 A number of different perfluorinated organic compounds have been widely found in the environment.
 An important subset is the (per)fluorinated organic surfactants, to which perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) belong.
 On 17 March 2010 the Commission adopted Commission Recommendation 2010/161/EC on the monitoring of perfluoroalkylated substances in food.
 Monitoring data following this recommendation are currently being collected by EFSA.